-8. USE OF STUDENT WORK
+7. USE OF STUDENT WORK

-- 8.1 The department reserves the right to use the students' designs and artwork produced during the course of study for purposes of, inter-alia, course advertising and promotions at its discretion and without compensation to the student. - 8.2 Compensation to students for designs and artwork produced in the course of a commission from a third party through the Department of Graphic Design will be by negotiation between the student and the department. - 8.3 The department reserves the right to retain students' work for a period not exceeding one year, provided that the student to whom such work belongs shall have access to it in consultation with the department.
+- 7.1 The department reserves the right to use the students' designs and artwork produced during the course of study for purposes of, inter-alia, course advertising and promotions at its discretion and without compensation to the student. - 7.2 Compensation to students for designs and artwork produced in the course of a commission from a third party through the Department of Graphic Design will be by negotiation between the student and the department. - 7.3 The department reserves the right to retain students' work for a period not exceeding five years, provided that the student to whom such work belongs shall have access to it in consultation with the department.